LiibanMo/geomflow/docs/mathematical_contract.md

 other ambient-space construction is part of this contract.

 The theorem display and proof in the June 2026 paper disagree on two material points.
-This ledger records the disagreement and adopts the convention that follows from the displayed NLL by direct first variation.
-Phase 1 tests must independently validate it before production implementation changes.
+This contract records the disagreement and adopts the convention that follows from the displayed NLL by direct first variation.

 ## Volume And Density